Rep. Fine to Newsmax: Trump Must Halt 'Undesirable Legal Immigration'

-Rep. Randy Fine said on Newsmax Saturday that the Trump administration's move to halt asylum and immigration benefit applications for applicants from high-risk countries is necessary because vetting in some places "is a lie."
+Rep. Randy Fine told Newsmax on Saturday that the Trump administration's move to halt asylum and immigration benefit applications for applicants from high-risk countries is necessary because vetting in some places "is a lie."

 The Florida Republican, speaking with Newsmax's "The Count," added that some countries lack the systems needed to reliably screen applicants.